 Is legal sports betting in New Jersey available?

-After a sports betting bill easily moved through the New Jersey legislature, Gov. Phil Murphy signed the bill into law on June 11, 2018.
+YES.
+After a sports betting bill moved through the New Jersey legislature, Gov. Phil Murphy signed the bill into law June 11, 2018.

-Who will offer sports betting?
+Who offers legal sports betting?

 Why should I choose legal sports betting?

 The opportunity to bet at legal, regulated sportsbooks is one that consumers should take seriously.
 You never know what you’re getting when betting illegally, while legal sportsbooks in New Jersey offer the safety and security of knowing that your details are protected and that you’ll be paid when you win.
 We may find that many illegal sports betting sites stop serving the New Jersey market; which is what happened after NJ legalized online casino and poker games.

 What if I live New Jersey, but currently outside the state?